Enkiggu/RStealer/README.md

 Contributions are welcome!
 Please follow these steps:

-1-Fork the repository
+- Fork the repository
-2-Create your feature branch
+- Create your feature branch
-3-Commit your changes
+- Commit your changes
-4-Push to the branch
+- Push to the branch
-5-Open a pull request
+- Open a pull request